 In order to opt in, providers pay an assessment for their uninsured adult population served.
 Providers who opt in can then receive select state-supplied vaccines for their uninsured adult population ONLY.

-In 2017, the provider opt in will not permit giving state-supplied vaccines to an adult that is insured by a non-participating or opt out payer.
-Therefore, an adult with Medicare, Medicaid, TRICARE or Prudential Insurance Company of America will need to be given private vaccine.
+In 2018, the provider opt in will not permit giving state-supplied vaccines to an adult that is insured by a non-participating or opt out payer.
+Therefore, an adult with Medicare and Medicaid will need to be given private vaccine.

 What is the assessment rate?

 The 2018 assessment rate is $0.88 per adult per month (or $10.56 per adult per year).
 You will be invoiced annually based on the total number of uninsured adults you report.
 For example, if you report 100 uninsured adults, you will be invoiced $1,056.00 ($0.88 adult/month x 100 uninsured adults x 12 months).

 How do I determine the total number of uninsured adults?